calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP18
 Friday 21th April - 09:00
-* SoW; Sequencing and progression in learning over time considering post KS;  Post –16 in subject
-* AFL and ‘adapting teaching’
-* Curriculum and PCK - leading to level 4

 * SoW; Sequencing and progression in learning over time considering Post–16 in Computing
     * A-Level course structure
     * BTEC + Vocational qualifications
     * Differing technique's for older more advanced learners
-* AFL and ‘adapting teaching’
 * Curriculum and PCK - Subject Knowledge Audit leading to level 4